hrydgard/ppsspp-site/docs/reference/retro-achievements.md

 ## My achievement unlocked at the wrong time!

-All existing achievements were created for the PPSSPP core in RetroArch.
-Unfortunately, due to deficiencies in libretro's design, achievement checks don't run at the correct time in RetroArch - so if your achievement works correctly in RetroArch and not in PPSSPP standalone, the achievement is broken.
+All existing achievements were created for the PPSSPP core in [RALibRetro](https://github.com/RetroAchievements/RALibretro), which has the same timing and plugins as RetroArch.
+Unfortunately, due to deficiencies in libretro's design, achievement checks don't run at the correct time in RALibRetro or RetroArch - so if your achievement works correctly in RetroArch and not in PPSSPP standalone, the achievement is broken.

 ## Developing achievements for PPSSPP